 If your dog shows any of the symptoms mentioned above, you should call your vet immediately (or take them there if their condition is very severe).
 They will make an accurate diagnosis and provide treatment that will help with the swelling, pain, fever, etc. It is only by taking action in time that you can ensure your pet’s comfort at the same time as their good prognosis.

 What are the causes of mastitis in dogs?

 There are many causes of mastitis in dogs, and they can affect both nursing dogs and those who gave birth.
 Some of the most common causes of mastitis in dogs are:

 - Milk stasis (which means that milk isn’t flowing through the mammary glands).

 - A mammary gland infection due to bacteria.

-- Dogs with false pregnancies can get mastitis since they produce the same hormones that pregnant dogs do. -A blocked milk duct (this can lead to an abscess or a breast tumour).
+- Dogs with false pregnancies can get mastitis since they produce the same hormones as pregnant dogs. -A blocked milk duct (this can lead to an abscess or a breast tumour).

 - Mastitis can also occur in male dogs, but this is very rare.

-What you feed your dog has a huge effect on their health, and it can lead to mastitis in some cases.
+What you feed your dog greatly affects their health, and it can lead to mastitis in some cases.
 For example, if a dog eats many fatty foods or junk food that aren’t suitable for them, this can cause inflammation in their mammary glands, leading to mastitis.